-We have experienced, and may in the future experience, declines in the market value of our assets resulting in us recording impairments, which have had or may in the future have, an adverse effect on our results of operations and financial condition.
+We have experienced declines in the market value of our assets resulting in us recording impairments, which have had or may in the future have, an adverse effect on our results of operations and financial condition.

 A decline in the market value of our MBS or other assets may require us to recognize an other-than-temporary impairment, or OTTI, against such assets under GAAP.
 When the fair value of our MBS is less than its amortized cost, the security is considered impaired.
 We assess our impaired securities on at least a quarterly basis and designate such impairments as either temporary or other-than-temporary.
 The determination as to whether an OTTI exists and, if so, the amount we consider other-than-temporarily impaired is subjective, as such determinations are based on both factual and subjective information available at the time of assessment.
 Thus, the timing and amount of OTTI constitute material estimates that are susceptible to significant change.
-In the future, we may experience declines in the fair value of our MBS and other assets that could result in additional OTTI that will be recognized in earnings.